"Holz-On-Top" - Urban densification with modular wood constructions

-The following areas are considered relevant:
+The following points are considered relevant:

 1. Inventory and analysis